birc-stormtroopers/rmq/README.md

 ![Building a Cartesian tree left-to-right](figs/rmq/cartesian-tree-left-right-5.png)

 With value 9, we do the same.
-Now the right edge of the tree is $-infty$, 1, 4, and 9 (while 8, 3, and 6 are sitting in the left tree of node 1).
+Now the right edge of the tree is $-\infty$, 1, 4, and 9 (while 8, 3, and 6 are sitting in the left tree of node 1).

 ![Building a Cartesian tree left-to-right](figs/rmq/cartesian-tree-left-right-6.png)